csvinay/edge-server-program/README.md

 <!-- ABOUT THE PROJECT -->
-# Zentaix IoT Intern Task
+# Zenatix IoT Intern Task

 Consider that an IoT device publishes data to a middleware software which is then published to the cloud.